momentum-mod/docs/_posts/guides/2019-08-23-guide_install-css-assets.md

 ---

-This Guide covers how to install CS:S assets from SteamCMD.
+This guide covers how to install CS:S assets using SteamCMD.
 ## Prerequisites
 - An internet connection.
 - some free space on your pc. (~20GB)